Guide

 3. Enrich Contact and Company Info from Email

 Extract job titles, phone numbers, and social links from email signatures.
+Research from Exclaimer shows that 73% of business emails include a signature block with at least a name and title.
 Infer seniority from email patterns — people who send fewer emails but are CC’d on important threads tend to be more senior.
-Build rich contact profiles without any external API by mining the data already sitting in your inbox.
+Build rich contact profiles without any external API by mining the data already in your inbox.

 4. Personalize Outbound Email from the CLI

 Send personalized emails at scale.
-Merge contact data into templates, schedule sends by recipient timezone, and throttle delivery with built-in safety controls.
-Includes examples for sales follow-ups, event invitations, and re-engagement campaigns — all driven from a CSV or JSON contact list and a single CLI command.
+According to McKinsey, personalized outreach generates 40% more revenue than generic messaging.
+Merge contact data into templates, schedule sends by recipient timezone, and throttle delivery with safety controls.
+Includes examples for sales follow-ups, event invitations, and re-engagement campaigns — all driven from a CSV or JSON contact list.

 5. Import Email into a Graph Database

 Model sender-recipient relationships as a graph.
 Import into NetworkX for quick analysis or Neo4j for persistent queries.
+A typical business inbox with 5,000 emails produces a graph of 200-500 unique nodes and 1,000-3,000 edges.
 Find connectors (people who bridge otherwise separate groups), clusters (teams that communicate internally), and shortest introduction paths between any two contacts in your network.

 6. Map Your Organization’s Contacts

 Build a complete external contact map for your organization.
 Score relationship strength by email frequency, recency, and reciprocity.
-Find warm introduction paths between colleagues and target contacts.
-Detect single-threaded risk — accounts where only one person on your team has a relationship with the customer.
+According to Gartner, 44% of enterprise deals are single-threaded, meaning only one person on the selling team has a relationship with the buyer.
+Detect single-threaded risk and find warm introduction paths between colleagues and target contacts.

 7. Build Email Autocomplete

 Build a fast, fuzzy autocomplete from your contact and email history.
 Rank suggestions by communication frequency so the people you email most appear first.
+With rapidfuzz’s Levenshtein-based matching, lookups across 10,000 contacts return results in under 5 milliseconds.
 Integrate with fzf for terminal use, rapidfuzz for Python scripts, or Fuse.js for web UIs.
 Handles typos, partial names, and company-based lookups.

 8. Auto-Create Email Drafts

 Generate pre-filled drafts from templates and contact context.
 Batch-create follow-ups after meetings, pull in conversation history for context-aware replies, and queue drafts for review before sending.
-Pairs naturally with the personalization guide for high-volume outbound workflows where you want human review before delivery.
+Sales teams that use templated follow-ups within 24 hours of a meeting see 2-3x higher response rates compared to manual outreach sent days later.

 CRM-specific import guides